Hindustan Zindabad

-Hindustan Zindabad (हिन्दुस्तान ज़िन्दाबाद, literally Long live Hindustan) is a originally Persian phrase and battle cry most commonly used in the Republic of India in speeches and communications pertaining to or referring to patriotism towards India, and has been used since the British Raj in the colonial India.
+Hindustan Zindabad (हिन्दुस्तान ज़िन्दाबाद, literally Long live Hindustan) is an originally Persian phrase and battle cry most commonly used in the Republic of India in speeches and communications pertaining to or referring to patriotism towards India, and has been used since the British Raj in the colonial India.
 It translates to "Long Live India".
 It is a nationalistic slogan, and has been used in nationalist protests such as radical peasant movements in post-colonial India.
 Another variation of the slogan is Jai Hind.
 Such slogans are common while cheering the Indian team in cricket matches.

 Etymology

 In contemporary usage, the word Hindustan generally refers to the modern country of India since 1947.
 It is conventionally believed to be derived from the Old Persian word Hindu, which in turn is derived from Sindhu, the Sanskrit name for the Indus River.
 Old Persian refers to the people living beyond the Indus as Hinduš.
 This combined with the Avestan suffix -stān (cognate to Sanskrit "sthān", both meaning "place") results in Hindustan, as the land on the other side (from Persia) of the Indus.

 Zindabad (may [idea, person, country] live forever) is a typical Urdu and Persian suffix that is placed after a person or a country name.
 It is used to express victory, patriotism or as a prayer.